duckduckgo/Android/README.md

 # DuckDuckGo Android

+Hello Duck Duck Go Is an amazing community.
 Welcome to our android application.
 We are excited to engage the community in development, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## We are hiring!